 Stephen M. Edelson, Ph.D., is the executive director of the Autism Research Institute.
-Active in the field of autism for over 40 years, he was named director of ARI in 2006 after the passing of autism pioneer and advocate, Dr. Bernard Rimland.
+Active in the field of autism for 45 years, he was named director of ARI in 2006 after the passing of autism pioneer and advocate Dr. Bernard Rimland.

 Dr. Edelson is a participant on the Panel of Professional Advisors for the Autism Society of America (ASA).
 He is also a former ASA Board member and a past president of the Autism Society of Oregon.
 Dr. Edelson was named ASA’s ‘Volunteer of the Year’ in 2000.

 Dr. Edelson’s scholarly contributions and practical impacts to the field of ASD and health include the following: